openspending/community.openspending.org/resources/osi/expert-grup.md

 ## Community challenges

-Engaging CSOs in spending data: According to Expert Grup civil society (NGOs, journalists and universities) has until now shown little knowledge or interest in the existence of open data.
+<strong>Engaging CSOs in spending data:</strong> According to Expert Grup civil society
+(NGOs, journalists and universities) has until now shown little knowledge or interest in the existence of open data.
 The goal has therefore been to engage with and educate journalists and policy makers.